lucval/yojee/shopping_basket/README.md

 The base element of a shopping basket is a *product*.
 Every *product* belongs to a *category* which determines whether the *product* is exempt from basic sales tax.
-In the current implementation 4 categories are defined: book, food, medical and other.
-The latter is the only *category* not exempt from basic sales tax.
+In the current implementation 3 categories are defined: book, food and medical, all of them exempt from basic sales tax (if no category is found for a specific product, the product will not be exempt from basic sales tax).
 For convenience the definition of these categories is hard-coded in the source.
 Furthermore in the current implementation *product* names are identifiers used to map a *product* with the corresponding *category*.
 A second import tax can be applied on imported products.
 This occurs when a